Row with a buddy.

-For our master members during the winter months, Friday (8:00am) and Saturday (7:30am) are coached rows.
+For our master members during the spring and summer, Friday (8:00am) and Saturday (7:30am) are coached rows.
 Many master rowers are meeting other mornings during the week if you need help with equipment.
 Please use the buddy system during the cold winter months.

 Are you a first-time rower?

 18 year olds and older who are new to the sport.

 Lessons will teach you: how to safely transport a rowing shell to and from its rack; how to maneuver a rowing shell efficiently and competently in the water; and safety for you, your equipment, and other rowers.
 You will become a confident rower.